SWM-IT/m-login-flutter/README.md

    are supported.
 If no locale is passed, German is used.
 If a locale is passed and the language of this locale is German, German is used.
 If a locale is passed and the language of this locale is _not_ German, English is used.
+7. `fontFamily`: The font family used for the button text.
+If no font family is passed, the default font will be used.

 ## Example